 While in intensive treatment, a continuing care plan should be plotted out.
-When we get clean and sober, our problems do not just vanish.
+When we get sober, our problems do not just vanish.
 Addiction did not happen in 30 or 60 days, and one is not “recovered” or “better” in this short amount of time.
-Most people may be facing many problems that occurred due to their addiction.
-An individual continuing care professional will assist in issues such as relationship problems, financial concerns, legal problems, learning how to deal with family, and finding employment.
+Most people face many problems that occurred due to their addiction.
+A continuing care professional will assist in issues such as relationship problems, financial concerns, legal problems, learning how to deal with family, and finding employment.

 Having a continuing care plan greatly reduces the risk of relapse.
-The length of time spent in continuing care groups depends upon how chronic the addiction, the amount of time spent using, the amount of drugs and/alcohol used, previous inpatient stays, history of relapse, and so on.
+The length of time spent in continuing care groups depends upon the amount of time spent using, the amount of drugs and/or alcohol used, previous inpatient stays, history of relapse, and so on.

-Continuing care groups are similar to intensive outpatient groups, yet, continuing care involves much more than weekly group meetings.
-They meet less often than IOP, usually once a week for two hours, and come in a variety of formats which includes:
+Continuing care groups are similar to intensive outpatient (IOP) groups but meet less often than IOP, usually once a week for two hours, and come in a variety of formats:

 - Individual counseling

 - Group therapy

 - Telephone counseling